dadahcr2/reference/_pages/home.md

 ### Best Map Setups

 Popular vehicles and corresponding parts at the top of the rankings for each adventure map.
-These may assist with obtaining distance bonuses:
+These may assist with obtaining distance bonuses: (*Latest version on* <http://www.hcr2.info>)

 Map | Vehicle and Parts
 :-- | :--